Our sponsors become cosponsors and donations will be used to purchase food for your sponsored child.

 Iran Sponsorship Program

 Your donated dollars will purchase and distribute food packages for each student and their family.
-The food will be shipped to Iran from a neighboring country, adhering to US sanction which do not require a license to send food, medicine, and medical equipment.
+The food will be shipped to Iran from a neighboring country, adhering to US sanctions that do not require a license to send food, medicine, and medical equipment.
 We will prioritize non-perishable and culturally-typical foods like rice, lentils, beans, and oil.

 Yes.
 All contributions made to Child Foundation are deductible from taxable income in the U.S. Every January, Child Foundation sends an official statement to its donors that reflects all of their donations from the previous year.
 Our tax ID number is 93-1148608.